Victim Offender Dialogue FAQs for SURVIVORS

 What happens to the offender, after participating in the VOD process?

 Typically, offenders come away with a completely new and different understanding of the devastating impacts of what they have done, an understanding that would have been impossible to fully grasp and absorb at the time of the trial and/or sentencing.
 (This is one of the reasons VOD is more effective when it’s initiated some years after sentencing, rather than sooner.)
 The VOD experience usually enables a new understanding of personal accountability for offenders, and what it means to “carry” this, as they remain in prison.
 For those survivors who succeed in conveying this understanding to the offenders, a common feeling is that they have finally been able to “leave some of the pain and grief at the prison, with the offender, where it belongs.”
 Ironically, many offenders actually appreciate this, as painful as it may be, because they feel they have finally been held to account by the “true” authority, at last.
 And it is no longer as easy to “sleepwalk” through their sentence, where they are not expected to talk about their crimes in terms of accountability for their choices.
 And because they have been held to more personal account and seen as “a person” by the survivor, they begin to feel that maybe they can do some good, now, and make some meaning, from the pain and devastation they have caused.
 It is only the survivor who can hold them to account in this way.
+Unfortunately, there is usually no ongoing programmatic follow-up with offenders who have participated in VOD, and it is not always easy for them to sustain the unique insights and awareness they gained from the VOD preparation and dialogue experience.

 What if the offender in a case says no to the victim/survivor’s wish to do this?

 VOD must always be voluntary on the part of each, and there are times when offenders just cannot – or will not – participate in the preparation process.
-In such cases, it may be possible to create an alternative option for the victim/survivor, including separate interviews by a facilitator, audiotaped or videotaped conversations with the facilitator, or even – in some states – the utilization of a “surrogate” offender, incarcerated for a closely similar crime, and willing to talk about it with another victim/survivor.
+In such cases, it may be possible to create an alternative option for the victim/survivor, including separate interviews by a facilitator, audiotaped or videotaped conversations with the facilitator, or even — in some states — the utilization of a “surrogate” offender, incarcerated for a closely similar crime, and willing to talk about it with another victim/survivor.
 Sadly, there are sometimes circumstances in which almost nothing VOD-related can be done to help survivors in such situations.
-But corrections-based Victim Service offices typically work very hard to provide survivors with options and alternatives – provided they can be safely enabled.
+But corrections-based Victim Service offices typically work very hard to provide survivors with options and alternatives — assuming they can be safely enabled.